Hassan Tehrani Moghaddam

-Hassan Tehrani Moghaddam (حسن طهرانیمقدم) (29 October 1959 – 12 November 2011) was an Iranian military officer in the Aerospace Force of the Islamic Revolutionary Guard Corps and designer of Iran's ballistic missile project.
+Hassan Tehrani Moghaddam (حسن طهرانیمقدم) (29 October 1959 – 12 November 2011) was an Iranian military officer in the IRGC Aerospace Forces and designer of Iran's ballistic missile project.
 He was the chief of the Army of the Guardians of the Islamic Revolutionary Guard Corps.
 He founded Iran's long-range missile program and sought the expertise and blueprint designs from North Korea in order to help develop Iran's missile technology.
 He designed the Shahab, Ghadr and Sejjil missiles with an operational range of more than 1,000–2,000 kilometres to target Israel.
 For these reasons he is regarded as the father of Iran's missile program.
 He was killed on 12 November 2011 in the Bid Kaneh explosion, at a military base belonging to the Islamic Revolutionary Guard Corps 25 miles west of Iran's capital, Tehran.

 Biography

 Tehrani Moghaddam was born on 29 October 1959 in Tehran.
 In 1977, he graduated from high school.
 In 1979, he received a bachelor's in Mechanical Engineering from Sharif University of Technology.
 In 1981, he received his MSc degree in Aerospace Engineering from K.N.
 Toosi University of Technology.

-Moghaddam took part in the 1979 Iranian Revolution.
+Moghaddam took part in the 1979 Iranian revolution.
 In 1980, he joined the Islamic Revolutionary Guard Corps and was given special responsibility for information in the northern section of Army of the Guardians of the Islamic Revolution.
 He had important roles in the Iran–Iraq War as follows: